utkarshg6/helpful/Git.md

 ## Cherry-pick

-- It is used to merge any number of commits in th working tree into the current branch,
+- It is used to merge any number of commits in the working tree into the current branch,
-- It is similar to picking commits like a cherry from the table.
+- It is similar to picking commits like a cherry from a table.

 Cherry-pick only one Commit